Nivedha0/cricket-data-analysis/README.md

+EDA on cricket dataset

-Performed exploratory data analysis on cricket data set using python to visualize the patterns, characteristics and relationships between variables.
+Performed exploratory data analysis on cricket dataset using python to visualize the patterns, characteristics and relationships between variables.